 Intussusception is the most common cause of intestinal blockage in children between ages 3 months and 3 years.
 It is rare in newborn babies.
 But it can also occur in older children, teenagers, and adults.

 Intussusception is a medical emergency.
+It's the most common abdominal emergency in early childhood.
 If not treated, it can cause infection or even death.

 Experts don’t know what causes intussusception.
 It may occur more often in children who have a family history of the disorder.

 Experts have found a link in some cases with other conditions.
-These include viral infection, abdominal or intestinal tumors or masses, appendicitis, parasites, celiac disease, and Crohn's disease.
+These include viral infection, abdominal or intestinal tumors or masses, appendicitis, parasites, celiac disease, cystic fibrosis, and Crohn's disease.

 Intussusception is a medical emergency.
 If you think your child may have the disorder, see your child's healthcare provider right away.